 The larger companion document presents texts and exemplars from over a hundred and twenty-five dioceses.
 Additional published research on this topic will be presented in the fall.
 Those dioceses not yet represented in the sample are encouraged to share whatever they think might be helpful to other Catholic dioceses in an effort to further discussion.

 Please feel free to send comments, inquires, contacts, corrections and additions to:

-Dr. Denise Donohue, Deputy Director of K-12 Education Programs, The Cardinal Newman Society, firstname.lastname@example.org
+Dr. Denise Donohue, Director of the Catholic Education Honor Roll, The Cardinal Newman Society, firstname.lastname@example.org

-Dr. Dan Guernsey, Director of K-12 Education Programs, The Cardinal Newman Society, email@example.com
+Dr. Dan Guernsey, Senior Fellow, The Cardinal Newman Society, email@example.com

 Additional research provided by Dr. Jamie Arthur, formerly Cardinal Newman Society Senior Fellow and Director of the Catholic Education Honor Roll.

 - Received from Diocese 4/21/15

 - See Teach Them (complete source info)